Archive Are there Safe Social Media for Kids?

 Spotlite

 On top of letting children enjoy sharing content, Spotlite aims to teach children the etiquette of using social media.
-That’s why it often shows tips which invite children to be respectful, positive, and considerate.
+That’s why it often shows tips that invite children to be respectful, positive, and considerate.
 Children’s content on Spotlite is only shown to their contacts and is monitored by moderators.
 Contents need to be approved by parents beforehand.
 Children below 13 need their parent’s permission to join Spotlite.

 The Strategy to Make Social Media Safer for Children